MTtankkeo/flutter_infinite_scroll_pagination/README.md

     preloadOffset: 500, // Default is zero.
     loadingIndicator: ...,
     child: ListView.builder(
-        // Set to true in some cases.
+        // Can be set to true if needed (recommended in most cases).
-        // (But, lazy building is still maintained)
+        // Lazy building is fully preserved because constraints are enforced internally.
+        // Enabling this has been measured to have no noticeable performance impact.
         shrinkWrap: true,
         itemCount: _items.length,
         itemBuilder: (context, index) {